 Your zakat could be used to help fight poverty through sustainable change or provide immediate emergency relief when crisis hits.
 In the face of hunger, conflict, poverty or disaster, your zakat will help to build healthier, stronger communities all over the world.

-Zakat al-mal, commonly known as zakat, is one of the five pillars of Islam.
+Zakat al-mal, commonly known as zakat, is a charitable donation that eligible Muslims are required to make and it is one of the five pillars of Islam.
 One of the most common questions we get asked when it comes to zakat, is how much do I need to pay?
-The simple answer is that Muslims are required to donate 2.5% of their income towards zakat.
-This also includes other forms of wealth that may or may not be in your possession.
+The simple answer is that Muslims are required to pay 2.5% on their surplus wealth each year.
 Calculate how much zakat you need to pay by using our Zakat Calculator below!

 Nisab is the minimum amount of wealth a Muslim must have—after calculating necessary expenses—to be eligible to contribute zakat.
 Nisab is equivalent to the value of 3 ounces of gold.
 The nisab we’ve calculated for our zakat calculator is based on the most recent report available to us (disclaimer: this number may change daily depending on fluctuations in the gold exchange rate).